 Email: cheryl.pavitt@nhs.net

-Referrals can be made online using the referral form on this page.
+Referrals can be made online using the referral form here.

 As a national specialist (Tier 4) personality disorder service, we have a contract with NHS England for the majority of our beds.